-From July 2022, everyone in Australia who needs a cervical screening test will be able to collect their own sample.
+From July 2022, most people in Australia who need a cervical screening test will be eligible to collect their own sample.

 The self-collected test uses a specially designed swab that looks a bit like a cotton wool bud to collect cells from the vagina.